jbhop88/SW-Galactic-Conquest/README.md

 - **Turn-Based AI** – An AI opponent gathers income, moves fleets, and attempts to conquer or blockade your worlds.
 - **Manual Combat Resolution** – Battles and invasions are resolved via simple confirmation prompts, allowing the player to narrate outcomes.

-This prototype can serve as a starting point for a more companion tool for campaigns.
+This prototype can serve as a starting point for a more developed companion tool for campaigns.